rgdavies92/salaries-in-data/README.md

 <br>

 An appropriate insight from these coefficients would be:
-* In terms of odds, an increase in 1 standard deviation of the country_FR_DE predictor scales the odds of a high salary by 0.25.
+* In terms of odds, an increase in 1 standard deviation of the search_role_data_scientist predictor scales the odds of a high salary by 1.43.
+This is a positive predictor.
+* In terms of probability, a job being from search_role_data_scientist impacts the probability of it being a high salary job by 0.59 -  Approximately 3 in 5 jobs with search_role_data_scientist = 1 are classified as high salary.
+* In terms of odds, an increase in 1 standard deviation of the country_UK variable multiplies the odds of a high salary by 0.71.
 This is a negative predictor.
-* In terms of probability, a job being from country_FR_DE impacts the probability of it being a high salary job by 0.21 -  Approximately 1 in 5 jobs in country_FR_DE are classified as high salary.
-* In terms of odds, an increase in 1 standard deviation of the senior variable multiplies the odds of a high salary by 3.32.
-This is a positive predictor.
-* In terms of probability, a job containing the term senior in the title impacts the probability of it being a high salary job by 0.77 - Approximately 3 in 4 jobs with senior in the job title are classified as high salary.
+* In terms of probability, a job containing with country_UK = 1 impacts the probability of it being a high salary job by 0.41 - Approximately 2 in 5 jobs with with country_UK = 1 are classified as high salary.

 ## Results and model evaluation